olepoeschl/NQueensFAF/README.md

 - GPU: remember board-leaving diagonals when going to the next row, so that they can be reinserted when we go backwards.
 This has also been done in Ping Che Chen's implementation (https://forum.beyond3d.com/threads/n-queen-solver-for-opencl.47785/) of the N Queens Problem for GPU's.

 The GPU solver does support NVIDIA, AMD and also integrated Intel GPU's.
-However, for AMD the solver currently breaks for N=23 and larger boards.
-This will hopefully be fixed soon.
 For NDIDIA and AMD GPU's we recommend a workgroupsize of 64, for the integrated intel graphics we recommend 24 for optimal performance.

 # Contact